 For the past ten years I have counted horny toads for Texas Parks and Wildlife.
 Okay, so they they really aren’t toads, nor frogs (sorry, TCU people); they are lizards.
 I know that.
 But I grew up calling them horny toads, as I suspect, nearly everyone else in Texas did and still do.
 So even though I am an official tracker for the Texas Horned Lizard Watch, they will always be horny toads to me.
 What a tracker does is pick a site, visit it at least three times from April to September, and report on the number of horny toads seen at the time.
 Parks and Wildlife then compiles the information to learn what they can about the current population numbers, where horny toads still live, what they eat, and causes for the decrease in their numbers.

 Why the decrease in population?
 Well, there are several reasons.
-Horned lizards eat red carpenter ants.
-Imported fire ants drive away the carpenter ants, and the lizards won’t eat the imported fire ants.
+Horned lizards eat red harvester ants.
+Imported fire ants drive away the harvester ants, and the lizards won’t eat the imported fire ants.
 So that hurts them.
 But just plain old civilization has caused a loss of habitat for the little critters as well.
 And then of course, trying to keep them as pets and doing mean things to them doesn’t help either.

 Don’t move a horny toad to a new location, thinking you are making him safer.
 Research has shown that they are territorial and memorize, if you will, the location of the ant beds in their area, and if a well-meaning person moves one out of its area, it will most likely starve to death before it finds another ant bed.